The Classes listed below constitute our onlne courses.

 Focuses on entry-level skill expectations for digital imaging using Adobe Photoshop.
 Helps students prepare for the Adobe Certifications related to Photoshop.
 Prerequisites: None.

-PLEASE NOTE: CIS120DF uses Adobe Photoshop Creative Cloud (CC)
+PLEASE NOTE: CIS120DF classes use Adobe Photoshop Creative Cloud (CC)

 Use of the Microsoft command line interface: basic concepts, internal and external commands, subdirectories, and editor.
 Prerequisites: None.